turrnut/SIMAS/README.md

 * OPERAND 3: the value you wish to assign

 #### - st
-* smaller than comparison operator
+* smaller than comparison operator. value will be assigned to the variable at OPERAND 1, if it is a variable name
 * OPERAND 1: the data type of both OPERAND 2 and 3
 * OPERAND 2: the first value, optionally being a variable name
 * OPERAND 3: the second value, optionally being a variable name

 #### - ste
-* smaller than or equal to comparison operator
+* smaller than or equal to comparison operator. value will be assigned to the variable at OPERAND 1, if it is a variable name
 * OPERAND 1: the data type of both OPERAND 2 and 3
 * OPERAND 2: the first value, optionally being a variable name
 * OPERAND 3: the second value, optionally being a variable name